yecril71pl/cpp-docs.pl-pl/docs/standard-library/bitset-class.md

 ### <a name="parameters"></a>Parametry

-`_Pos` Pozycja bitu w bitset — zostaną zresetowane do 0.
+*_Pos* Pozycja bitu w bitset — aby zresetowane do wartości 0.

 ### <a name="return-value"></a>Wartość zwracana